CyberMonitor/orquestra-docs/v1/content/tutorials/ml-basic-2.md

 ---
-title: "Building a simple machine learning workflow"
+title: "ML 2: Building a simple workflow"
-summary: Write the steps in a workflow template that runs a simple machine learning model.
+summary: Write a simple workflow that trains a machine learning model.
 weight: 4
 ---